-First, I realized that my insecurities were growing into some things that were not very pretty: envy, jealousy, competitiveness, and even, at times, an underlying level of bitterness toward the very people I love most.
-Comparison is a thief (they say its the thief of joy), and when I heard his knock, I let him right in.
+First, I realized that my insecurities were growing into some things that are not very pretty: envy, jealousy, competitiveness, and even, at times, an underlying level of bitterness toward the very people I love the most.
+They say that comparison is the thief of joy, and in this case the old saying proved true.

 Truth About Myself

 When you’re surrounded by strong, incredible women, it’s hard not to self-evaluate.
-Which, I would say, is not all bad!
-Just don’t let your self-evaluation turn into its ugly cousin, self-destruction.
+Which, I would say, is not all bad.
+Just don’t let your self-evaluation flip over to it’s ugly side: self-destruction.

 The destructive side of comparison points out all of our “deficiencies”—the ways we don’t measure up to those around us.
-But here’s the deal: we weren’t created to share the same mold and measurements.
+But here’s the deal: We weren’t created to share the same mold and measurements.
 Remember that lovely hand I mentioned earlier?
 Truth?
 It also has a voice, and I heard it say, “You were created perfectly—mindfully—with your own set of gifts, talents, and even areas worthy of admiration.”
-And that is a reality for us all!
-But insecurity, comparison, and self-pity can stop up our ears so we can’t listen.
+And that is a reality for every woman!
+But insecurity, comparison, and self-pity can stop up our ears so we can’t hear the truth.

 Truth About My Purpose